 This brings us to the next rule of the MACD Trend Following Strategy.

-Step #2: Connect the MACD line swing points that you have identified in Step #1 with a trendline
+Step #2: Connect the MACD line swing points that you have identified in Step #1 with a trendline.

 This step is quite simple, right?

-At this point, we really ignored the histogram because much of the information contained by the histogram is already showing up by the moving averages.
+At this point, we really ignored the MACD histogram because much of the information contained by the histogram is already showing up by the moving averages.
 Look at the price action now and compare it to our MACD trendline we drew early.
 We can clearly notice that the MACD contains the price action much better and reflects the trend much clear.

 But, at this point, we’re still not done with the MACD indicator, which brings us to the critical part of our MACD Trend Following Strategy.

 Step #3: Wait for the MACD line to break above the trendline.
-(Entry at the market price as soon as the MACD line breaks above)
+(Entry at the market price as soon as the MACD line breaks above).

 When the MACD line (the blue line) crosses the signal line (the orange line) it’s an early signal that a bullish trend might start.
 However, if trading would be that easy we would all be millionaires, right?
 And that’s the reason why our MACD Trend Following Strategy is so unique.
 We’re not only waiting for the MACD moving averages to cross over but we also have our other criteria for the price action to break aka the trend line we drew early.

-This is a clever way to filter out the false signals, but you have to be equipped with the right mindset and have patience until all the piece of the puzzle come together.
+This is a clever way to filter out the false MACD signals, but you have to be equipped with the right mindset and have patience until all the piece of the puzzle come together.
 If you were to trade just based on the MACD crossover over time you’ll lose money because that’s not a reliable strategy.
-But if you use the MACD indicator along with other criterias such what this strategy tells you to do, you will find great trade entries on a consistent basis.
+But if you use the MACD indicator along with other criteria such as what this strategy tells you to do, you will find great trade entries on a consistent basis.

 Step #4: Use Protective Stop Loss Order.
-(Place the SL below the most recent swing low)
+(Place the SL below the most recent swing low).

 Now, that you already know how to enter a trade at this point you have to learn how to manage risk and where to place the SL.
 After all, a trader is basically a risk manager.